Call-for-Code/Prometeo-Pyrrha/SETUP.md

 ## IBM IoT Platform

-This was very straight forward step, simply register the new devices and make sure they connect to the platform, also and thanks to the code uploaded to our microcontroller we're able to perform remote actions on our device, such as change the polling interval, restart the device or wipe it.
+This is very straight forward step, simply register the new devices and make sure they connect to the platform, also and thanks to the code uploaded to our microcontroller we're able to perform remote actions on our device, such as change the polling interval, restart the device, or wipe it.

-At last but not at least we created a connection between the IoT Platform and our next step, our NodeRed app.
+At last but not at least we create a connection between the IoT Platform and our next step, our Node-RED app.

 ## Node-RED